Acre, Israel: Caravanserais and bazaars

+Seaport

+Acre was a vital maritime and fishing port.
+The first port in Acre was established in the 6th century BCE at the Na'aman river's mouth, south of the current Old City.
+In the 7th century, Arabs built a new port with a shipyard, serving as the main Muslim naval base against Byzantium.
+In the 8th century, the port and shipyard were relocated north to Tyre.
+Neglected until the late 9th century, the port was rebuilt by Egyptians with fortified defenses.
+It gained prominence under Crusader rule but was neglected again until the late 17th century.
+Today, it serves as a small fishing harbor and marina.

 Other medieval sites

 Other medieval European remains include the Church of Saint George and adjacent houses at the Genovese Square (called Kikar ha-Genovezim or Kikar Genoa in Hebrew).
 There were also residential quarters and marketplaces run by merchants from Pisa and Amalfi in Crusader and medieval Acre.

 Baháʼí holy places

 There are many Baháʼí holy places in and around Acre.
 They originate from Baháʼu'lláh's imprisonment in the Citadel during Ottoman Rule.
 The final years of Baháʼu'lláh's life were spent in the Mansion of Bahjí, just outside Acre, even though he was still formally a prisoner of the Ottoman Empire.
 Baháʼu'lláh died on 29 May 1892 in Bahjí, and the Shrine of Baháʼu'lláh is the most holy place for Baháʼís — their Qiblih, the location they face when saying their daily prayers.
 It contains the remains of Baháʼu'lláh and is near the spot where he died in the Mansion of Bahjí.
 Other Baháʼí sites in Acre are the House of ʻAbbúd (where Baháʼu'lláh and his family resided) and the House of ʻAbdu'lláh Páshá (where later ʻAbdu'l-Bahá resided with his family), and the Garden of Ridván where he spent the end of his life.
 In 2008, the Baháʼí holy places in Acre and Haifa were added to the UNESCO World Heritage List.